capitaloneguide/capitalone/index.rst

 ===============================================================

 .. meta::
-   :description: Step-by-step guide to activate your Capital One credt or debit card via the official portal, mobile app, or phone—plus troubleshooting tips.
+   :description: Visit capitalone.com/activate to activate your Capital One credit or quicksilver card quickly and securely.
+Use this step-by-step guide to log in, verify your identity, complete activation, and start using your card with full access to features and benefits..

 .. image:: greenbutton.png
    :alt: Go to capitalone.com/activate